ramuit44/galactusCrockeryShoppingCart/README.md

 ## Components
 I have designed this app basing on componentization design/programming principle.
-The idea is to have a input configurable resuable component which changes its behaviour basing on input parameters.
+The idea is to have a input configurable reusable component which changes its behaviour basing on input parameters.
 This is exactly what I tried as part of the exercise.
 I have created and used the below 3 components for this app.
-I have used angular with its mv* framework to develop these components as angular directives.Each directive has its own template and its own isolated scope/model and functionality within its link function.
+I have used angular with its mv* framework to develop these components as angular directives.
+Each directive has its own template and its own isolated scope/model and functionality within its link function.
 * <h4> Header Component</h4>
 <p> Component for displaying header in the SPA .
 It includes the link for checkout cart popup</p>
    ```html